 Tim LeBon, author of Wise Therapy

 Ryan Holiday, author of The Obstacle is the Way

 - Stoic Perspectives on Leisure, Work, Duty, Discipline, and Vocation (Talk)

 Stephen Hanselman, author of The Daily Stoic

-- Stoicism and Military Resilience (Workshop)
+- Stoicism, Military Resilience and Thriving (Workshop)

 - Dealing with Difficult People At Work – Stoic Strategies (Workshop)

 Dr. Greg Sadler & Andi Sciacca, of ReasonIO

 - Introduction to Stoic Psychological Skills (Workshop)